athulkal/athulkallungal.com/content/posts/UKSponsorCompanyAnalysis.md

 ### The idea for the project

-The idea came into being while I was checking out the UK companies which would sponsor an employees by giving them a skilled worker visa.
+The idea came into being while I was checking out the UK companies which would sponsor employees by giving them a skilled worker visa.
 I found the list of companies you can check it out [here](https://www.gov.uk/government/publications/register-of-licensed-sponsors-workers).The one problem I found with this data set was that it had no information on which sector these companies were from.
 So, if I want to check for a company in a specific industry and if they were hiring it was literally not possible.

 ### The motive: I needed to find Tech companies that were sponsoring visas